Yay, new content! And look, itโsโฆ Oh. More nonsense about ST.

 “But what about a Regular Contest?
 That would require actually rolling under negative ST Roll scores for anything to happen.”

 The Regular Contest mechanism already requires the Extreme Scores fix to handle low ST scores that can’t be rolled under and high ST scores that can’t be rolled over.
 So just raise or lower extreme ST Roll scores to make them rollable.
-STROLL preserves the relative differences in power with no multiplication or division.
+STROLL preserves the relative differences in power โ and improves on things by doing away with multiplication and division.

 “Does anything change for plain old rolls against ST?
 Or ST-based skills?”